 If you are suffering from any of these ailments please call Jess immediately on 07 5443 2800.

-It is imperative you get your teeth checked out and treated to avoid the situation worsening.
+It is important you get your condition reviewed and treated to avoid it getting worse.